mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ## 10 What's Next?

-Now that you've seen your first VOK application, you should feel free to update it and experiment on your own.
+Now that you've seen your first VoK application, you should feel free to update it and experiment on your own.

 Remember you don't have to do everything without help.
-As you need assistance getting up and running with VOK, feel free to consult these support resources:
+As you need assistance getting up and running with VoK, feel free to consult these support resources:

 * The [Vaadin-on-Kotlin Guides](todo)
 * The [Vaadin Tutorial](https://vaadin.com/docs/-/part/framework/introduction/intro-walkthrough.html) for documentation on pure Vaadin and Java